KastnerRG/Read_the_docs/docs/project5.rst

 * You should not change the data types as given to you.
 You do not need to perform bitwidth optimization of this project.

 * It is OK to rewrite the code if it helps you with optimizations.
 For example, you can change the function interfaces.
-There are some variable defined in the header files for you convenience.
+There are some variables defined in the header files for you convenience.
 Feel free to use these in your code.

 5) PYNQ Demo
 ------------